Fort Campbell's Winter Safety Campaign Prepares Soldiers and Families for Cold Weather Hazards

+Driving during winter poses its own risks, and preparation here is also key.
+Before hitting the road, Lyons suggests taking the time to fully defrost windows and mirrors.
+"I see people just clearing off a small patch to see out of and leaving the rest covered in snow or ice," he says.
+"It’s not safe for them, and it’s not safe for anyone behind them either.
+That snow flies off and can hit the car behind them, blocking their view."

+Lyons also warns against tailgating snowplows.
+“We’re out there putting salt on the road and trying to keep everyone safe,” he explains, “but people come up right behind the plows.
+They get hit by the salt and they put themselves at risk if we have to stop suddenly.
+Giving plows room to work keeps everyone safer.”

-Fort Campbell provides free salt for residents on post who need to clear walkways and driveways.
+While DPW focuses on clearing main roads and airfields first, Fort Campbell provides free salt for residents on post who need to clear walkways and driveways.
 Residents can pick up salt 24/7 at the corner of Tennessee Avenue and 1st Street near Fire Station #1.
+Simply bring a container and scoop what you need.

+Lyons reminds residents that, while DPW prioritizes the larger roads, keeping sidewalks and steps clear is the responsibility of each household.
+“We all have to do our part,” he says.
+“Clearing your steps and walkways can help prevent falls and injuries right at your doorstep.”

+Inside the home, preparation is just as essential.
+One important step to protect your home is to prevent frozen pipes, which can burst and cause extensive damage.
+Lyons advises keeping a small stream of water running in isolated sinks or bathrooms during extreme cold and opening cabinets under sinks to let warm air circulate.

 |Date Taken: